gufranmirza/release-drafter/README.md

 - bug - Something isn't working
 - chore - Changes that do not relate to a bug or feature
 - feature - New feature or improvement
-- chore - Changes that do not relate to a bug or feature

 ### Semantic versioning labels